castral02/frag_af/variation_1/README.md

 # Variation 1
-In this variation, we correlated previously known metrics to previous data.
-We explored four metrics: Local Interaction Area, Local Interaction Score, mpDockQ, and ipTM.
+As initial approaches, we correlated commonly used AlphaFold Metrics to dominant negative fragments.
+In this repository, we explored 3 metircs: Local Interaction Area and Local Interaction Score, mpDockQ, and ipTM.

 ## LIA/LIS
-[LIA and LIS](https://github.com/flyark/AFM-LIS) is a newer metric in exploring protein-protein interactions when there is not enough predictive power.
-In our case, we continued using their average threshold metrics.

-In order to grab LIA/LIS, we used their code to grab the materials from our AlphaPulldown and attach the LIA/LIS to the AlphaPulldown CSV.

-Use this [code](../pipeline/lia_lis.py) to grab the LIA and LIS and attach it to the csv.
+Local Interaction Area and Local Interaction Score is a newly developed metric from the Perrimon Lab at Harvard.
+The scoring system is derived off of the AlphaFold Metric Predicted Aligned Error to discover highly interactive areas when the strucutre is small and felxible.

+We developed a small [script](../pipeline/lia_lis.py) in attaching average LIA/LIS scores from our AlphaPulldown workflow.

 ### Dependencies to download:
 ```bash